-Date Consultee Issue raised on Hornsea Project One, Hornsea Project Two or in relation to both Issues raised Response to issue raised and/or where considered in this chapter April 2015 Natural England Hornsea Project Two Use of noise reduction at source techniques and application to mitigation.
-For Hornsea Three, mitigation for injury has been discussed in brief during the Marine Mammal EWG meeting (on 28 March 2017) with the intention to discuss in more detail with SNCBs at post-consent (within the Marine Mammal Monitoring Plan (MMMP)) once project parameters have been refined (see proposed mitigation within volume 2, chapter 4: Marine Mammals, section 4.11).
-April 2015 Natural England Hornsea Project Two Entanglement with anchored monopiles.
-A literature review was undertaken to provide additional information to assess this impact based on studies by Benjamins et al. (2014) and Harnois et al. (2015).
-The impact is considered to be of low risk to marine mammals and therefore has been scoped out of further assessment.
+Date Consultee Issue raised on Hornsea Project One, Hornsea Project Two or in relation to both Issues raised Response to issue raised and/or where considered in the Environmental Statement April 2015 Natural England Hornsea Project Two Use of noise reduction at source techniques and application to mitigation.
+For Hornsea Three, mitigation for injury has been discussed during the Marine Mammal EWG meetings (see Evidence Plan (Ørsted, 2018a) with the intention to discuss in more detail with SNCBs post-consent (within the Marine Mammal Monitoring Plan (MMMP)) once project parameters have been refined (see proposed mitigation within volume 2, chapter 4: Marine Mammals, section 4.11).
 April 2015 Natural England Hornsea Project Two Cumulative assessment should take account of other activities including seismic surveys, gas fields and Dutch military activities.
 This issue, specifically Dutch military activities, was discussed with the Marine Mammal EWG, highlighting that the effects related to injury rather than behaviour.
 Since injury will be mitigated there was not considered to be the potential for cumulative effects.
 However, Natural England requested that information on potential subsea noise should be included in the CEA to demonstrate the range of introduced noise that could occur.
 Cumulative effects of subsea noise, where information on other projects/plans is available are presented in volume 2, chapter 4: Marine Mammals, section 4.13.1).
-Due to uncertainty as to when seismic surveys will take place, the nature of the equipment to be used, and new guidance on the use of multi-beam in shallower water (JNCC, 2017), seismic surveys have not been considered within the CEA.
+Due to uncertainty as to when seismic surveys will take place, the nature of the equipment to be used, and new guidance on the use of multibeam in shallower water (JNCC, 2017), seismic surveys have not been considered within the CEA.
 July 2014 The Wildlife Trusts (TWT) Hornsea Project Two Query over adequacy of survey methodologies and extent of marine mammal study area.
 TWT questioned why aerial surveys were not used in the assessment.
 For Hornsea Three, the survey method (volume 2, chapter 4: Marine Mammals, section 4.6.5) and study area (volume 2, chapter 4: Marine Mammals, section 4.3) was consulted on and agreed with the Marine Mammal EWG.
 Aerial surveys were included for Hornsea Three to inform the baseline; particularly with respect to harbour porpoise (volume 2, chapter 4: Marine Mammals, Table 4.7).
 July 2014 TWT and Whale and Dolphin Conservation (WDC) Hornsea Project Two The study area for the CEA should include the whole North Sea e.g. for harbour porpoise, and not be limited to the southern North Sea (i.e. SCANS block U).
 For Hornsea Three the cumulative study area was discussed with the Marine Mammal EWG and was agreed, for each species, to be the same area as proposed for the reference populations within the Management Units (MUs) (volume 2, chapter 4: Marine Mammals, section 4.7.1).
 July 2015 WDC Hornsea Project Two Concern over use of Southall et al. (2007) noise thresholds in the assessment.
 For Hornsea Three the subsea noise approach was agreed with the Marine Mammal EWG and was also reviewed by acousticians at Cefas.
-At the time of drafting the PEIR, no formal response had been received from Cefas via the MMO.
 The National Oceanic and Atmospheric Administration (NOAA) thresholds (NMFS, 2016) were applied to the assessment for injury whilst Southall et al. (2007) guidelines were applied in respect of behavioural disturbance (see volume 2, chapter 4: Marine Mammals, section 4.11.1).